Disease Overview

 What are the symptoms of hATTR amyloidosis?

-There are many different symptoms of hATTR amyloidosis, and they can affect several parts of the body, including the nerves, heart, and digestive system.
+hATTR amyloidosis can cause symptoms that affect several parts of the body, such as the nerves, heart, and digestive system, which can worsen quickly if left untreated.

 Nerve damage that affects sensation, movement, strength, the digestive system, and other bodily functions may be referred to as polyneuropathy.